ConnectedSystems/oat-use/README.md

 Notebooks
 =========

-Notebooks are found in the `notebooks` directory and are labelled order.
+Notebooks are found in the `notebooks` directory and are labelled in order of use.

+Miscellaneous notebooks are unnumbered and are included for prosperity.

 Once the `conda` environment is activated: